-Cool knob with I2C controlled LEDs as indicators for any projectDesigned by DoubleDutch Electronics, Ships from United States of America
+Cool knob with I2C controlled LEDs as indicators for any projectDesigned by DoubleDutch Electronics in United States of America

 This fully assembled red board contains a rotary encoder with 16 leds around a red knob.
 The 20mm rotary encoder has 20 steps, push-switch and is rated for 5 volts.
 The LEDs are controlled independ...Read More…